How Much Does an AC Compressor Cost? (2024 Guide)

 Compressor Repair Cost

 Unfortunately, bad AC compressors can rarely be repaired on-site.
-Most of the time, if they’re broken, they must be completely replaced.
+If they’re broken, they must be completely replaced.
 For compressors that can be repaired, most technicians charge between $100 and $150 per hour for labor.
 You’ll also need to pay for any necessary replacement parts.

 Type of Compressor

 Two-stage compressors, on the other hand, have a high and low setting.
-When the air temperature is close to the desired temperature, the low setting will run the unit at 60% to 70% capacity, making the unit quieter and more efficient.
+When the air temperature is close to the desired temperature, the low setting runs the unit at 60% to 70% capacity, making it quieter and more efficient.

 Finally, variable-speed compressors can operate at any capacity from 0% to 100%, allowing for the most precise temperature control and greatest efficiency.
 However, they’re also the most complex and expensive to replace.